Midlothian, Virginia: Geography

 Midlothian is located in the Piedmont geologic region of the state, and is made up of mainly a hilled, fertile land (it is somewhat of a plain).
 It is located on the Richmond Basin, which is one of the Eastern North America Rift Basins.
 It contains some sedimentary rock and bituminous coal.

 Watersheds

 The Midlothian area serves as the headwaters to a number of creeks which ultimately contribute their waters to the flow of the James River.
 These include Swift Creek and Falling Creek.
 The Swift Creek Reservoir serves as the major source of fresh water for the county.

 Demographics

 Midlothian first appeared as a census-designated place in the 2020 U.S. census.

-As of 2020, the district of Midlothian had a total population of 72,711 consisting of 26,206 households.
-The population was 69.6% White (50,584), 13.9% Black (10,095), 4.4% Asian (3,203), 0.3% Native American (206), 0.05% Pacific Islander (41), 4.7% of other races (3,412) and 7.1% of two or more races (5,170).
-People of Hispanic or Latino origin, of any race, made up 8.9% of the population (6,496).